DogRog/paper-check/README.md

 # Paper Check

-Evaluate scientific papers for grammatical, stylistic, and coherence issues.
+AI scientific paper review with structure, coherence, and tone checks powered by LangGraph LLM agents.
+Upload a PDF and the site highlights problematic parts; hover to see concise explanations.
+Use sidebar filters (Tone, Structure, Coherence) and manage Agents via the Settings modal.

-This project provides:
+This project includes:

-- Backend (FastAPI) that analyzes PDFs
+- Backend (FastAPI) with modular components
-	- Grammar via language_tool_python (local LanguageTool)
-	- Style & Coherence via Gemini (langchain-google-genai) in a simple langgraph-like sequence
-- Web UI that renders the PDF with PDF.js and shows hoverable pop-up explanations using Tippy.js
+  - `backend/agents.py`: LangGraph agents (Stylist, Coherence Analyst, Coordinator)
+  - `backend/api.py`: API endpoints to analyze a PDF and return highlight rectangles
+  - PDF parsing and quote-to-rectangle mapping via PyMuPDF
+- Frontend (served from `frontend/`)
+  - Modern UI using your provided styles
+  - PDF.js rendering with overlay highlights and hover tooltips (Tippy.js)

 ## Requirements

 - Python 3.13
 - Environment variables in `.env`:
   - `GOOGLE_API_KEY` (required)

-Additionally, `language_tool_python` requires Java (JRE 8+) installed and on PATH.
+Note: No Java or LanguageTool is required.
+Only the Google API key is needed for Gemini.

 ## Install